Trafalgar Square: Plinths

 Barry's scheme provided two plinths for sculptures on the north side of the square.
-A bronze equestrian statue of George IV was designed by Sir Francis Chantrey and Thomas Earle.
-It was originally intended to be placed on top of the Marble Arch, but instead was installed on the eastern plinth in 1843, while the other plinths remained empty until late in the 20th century.
+A bronze equestrian statue of George IV was designed by Sir Francis Leggatt Chantrey and Thomas Earle.
+It was originally intended to be placed atop the Marble Arch, but instead was installed on the eastern plinth in 1843, while the other plinths remained empty until late in the 20th century.
 There are two other statues on plinths, both installed during the 19th century: General Sir Charles James Napier by George Cannon Adams in the south-west corner in 1855, and Major-General Sir Henry Havelock by William Behnes in the south-east in 1861.
-In 2000, the Mayor of London, Ken Livingstone, suggested replacing the statues with figures more familiar to the general public.
+In 2000 the mayor of London, Ken Livingstone, suggested replacing the statues with figures more familiar to the general public.

 Fourth plinth

-In the 21st century, the empty plinth in the north-west corner of the square, the "Fourth Plinth", has been used to show specially commissioned temporary artworks.
-The scheme was initiated by the Royal Society of Arts and continued by the Fourth Plinth Commission, appointed by the Mayor of London.
+In the 21st century the empty plinth in the north-west corner of the square, the "fourth plinth", has been used to show specially commissioned temporary artworks.
+The scheme was initiated by the Royal Society of Arts and continued by the Fourth Plinth Commission, appointed by the mayor of London.

 Other sculptures

 There are three busts of admirals against the north wall of the square.
-Those of Lord Jellicoe (by Sir Charles Wheeler) and Lord Beatty (by William MacMillan) were installed in 1948 in conjunction with the square's fountains, which also commemorate them.
-The third, of the Second World War First Sea Lord Admiral Cunningham (by Franta Belsky) was unveiled alongside them on 2 April 1967.
+Those of John Jellicoe, 1st Earl Jellicoe (by Sir Charles Wheeler) and David Beatty, 1st Earl Beatty (by William MacMillan) were installed in 1948 in conjunction with the square's fountains, which also commemorate them.
+The third, of First Sea Lord Andrew Cunningham, 1st Viscount Cunningham of Hyndhope (by the Czech sculptor Franta Belsky) was unveiled alongside them on 2 April 1967.

 On the south side of Trafalgar Square, on the site of the original Charing Cross, is a bronze equestrian statue of Charles I by Hubert Le Sueur.
 It was cast in 1633, and placed in its present position in 1678.

-The two statues on the lawn in front of the National Gallery are the statue of James II (designed by Peter van Dievoet and Laurens van der Meulen for the studio of Grinling Gibbons) to the west of the portico, and of one George Washington, a replica of a work by Jean-Antoine Houdon, to the east.
-The latter was a gift from the Commonwealth of Virginia, installed in 1921.
+The two statues on the lawn in front of the National Gallery are the statue of James II (designed by Peter van Dievoet and Laurens van der Meulen for the studio of Grinling Gibbons) to the west of the portico, and of George Washington, a replica of a work by Jean-Antoine Houdon, to the east.
+The latter was a gift from the government of the U.S. state of Virginia, installed in 1921.

 Two statues erected in the 19th century have since been removed.
 One of Edward Jenner, pioneer of the smallpox vaccine, was set up in the south-west corner of the square in 1858, next to that of Napier.
 Sculpted by William Calder Marshall, it showed Jenner sitting in a chair in a relaxed pose, and was inaugurated at a ceremony presided over by Prince Albert.
 It was moved to Kensington Gardens in 1862.
-The other, of General Charles George Gordon by Hamo Thornycroft, was erected on an 18-foot high pedestal between the fountains in 1888.
+The other, of General Charles George Gordon by Hamo Thornycroft, was erected on an 18-foot-high pedestal between the fountains in 1888.
 It was removed in 1943 and re-sited on the Victoria Embankment ten years later.